 and sentences.
 Syntax is concerned with categories such as subject, object, verb, parts of speech, and the order in which they can appear in a statement to convey specific meanings.

-- Semantics: the study of meaning in language
+- Semantics is the study of meaning in language

-- Paralanguage: extra-linguistic signals and information contributing to meaning
+- Paralanguage is a set of extra-linguistic signals contributing to meaning

-and supporting the functioning of the other systems of the language.
-Paralanguage includes signals such as tone of voice,
+and supporting the functioning of the other systems of a language.
+Depending on the language, paralanguage can include signals such as tone of voice,

 pitch, tempo/speed, rhythm, pauses, volume, sighs, coughs, gestures, body

-- Prosody: study of the stress, accent, pitch, and rhythm patterns of
+- Prosody is the study of the stress, accent, pitch, and rhythm patterns of

 - pitch difference: "he's here" vs "he's here?"